What Is High-Risk Life Insurance and Who Needs It?

 How Insurers Classify Risk

 Life insurance companies use a tiered risk classification system to determine your premiums.
-While naming conventions vary between insurers, most use a structure that looks something like this:
+While naming conventions vary between insurers, most use a structure like this:

 Risk Class Who Qualifies Premium Impact